mcartage32/Domina-Test/README.md

 1. **MySQL 9.0.1** or any later version.
 2. **Node.js 22.13.1** or any later version.

 **Note:** To run this project, you must ensure that MySQL is running on port 3306, the root user is "root", and the corresponding password is "root".
-You must also create an empty database with the name "ensolvers_exercise".
+You must also create an empty database with the name "domina_test".
 However, if you want to change the database configuration, remember to modify the file `/backend/app.module.ts` so that the REST API connects correctly with the database.

 ## Dependencies used